 It’s not just in a brick-and-mortar store that digital devices are used in retail though.
 Most shops have online retail websites, or e-commerce sites, which they use to sell and advertise their products over the internet.

 To run an online website all a business needs is a web server to host the site, as well as a personal computer to develop and maintain the site, such as updating prices and adding/removing items.
 This is very cheap to do when comparing to setting up a brick-and-mortar store.

-Some additional benefits to the business is that they can sell their products to a world wide audience, rather than just to people who live in the surrounding area.
+Some additional benefits to the business are that they can sell their products to a worldwide audience, rather than just to people who live in the surrounding area.
 They can also make sales 24 hours a day 7 days a week.

 Loyalty cards are also used commonly thanks to digital devices.
 How do these benefit the business and the customer?

 2. Organisational Use